chrisgit/chef-network-visualiser/README.md

 * Root of this folder
 * ~/.chef (users home folder, then .chef folder)

-The command line should tell inform whether it is using a Chef client configuration file (client.rb or knife.rb) or using Chef zero for the purposes of demo.
+The command line should inform whether it is using a Chef client configuration file (client.rb or knife.rb) or using Chef zero for the purposes of demo.

 ![Image of application run with bundle exec rackup](images/show_config.png)